cleophasmashiri/Patient-Management-UI-Microsevices/tutorials/part1/README.md

-# UI as microservices creating, api gateway part 1
+# Creating Gateway Main UI microservice with (Angular 5, Spring-boot and Zuul gateway)

 UI as Microservices Part 2: Creating Gateway with Spring Cloud and Angular 5